AchrafKassioui/Learning-SpriteKit/README.md

 }
 ```

-You can then use that function to make a `SKSpriteNode`:
+We can then use that function to make a `SKSpriteNode`:

 ```swift
 if let gridTexture = generateGridTexture(cellSize: 60, rows: 20, cols: 20) {